Robert Garcia (California congressman): Tenure

 Garcia was one of the leading figures in the expulsion of George Santos as one of the representatives who filed motions to remove Santos from the House, including the one which ultimately led to the successful expulsion of Santos.
 Prior to the passage of the ultimately successful resolution, Garcia predicted that the motion would pass "overwhelmingly"; the final vote of the resolution was 311–114.

 Garcia voted in favor of three military aid package supplementals for Ukraine, Israel, and Taiwan respectively in April 2024, along with most Democrats.

 On November 18, 2025, Garcia co-sponsored a bill called The Stop Ballroom Bribery Act.
 It prevents future and present Presidents of the United States from accepting private donations and spending tax payer dollars to construct ballrooms or expand the interior of the White House in an effort to combat bribery of any United States President.
 Contributors would be unable to lobby the government for 2 years after donating..
 The President and Vice-President would be unable to keep any leftover funds.
 It would ban donations from people who have conflicts of interest.
 The legislation would prohibit the President, Vice-President and their staff and families from soliciting funds.
 It would require members of Congress to approve any foreign governmental donors.
 Elizabeth Warren is sponsoring this legislation in the United States Senate.

 In November 2025, Garcia sponsored a bill that would create a United States envoy to fight for the rights of Lesbian, Gay, Bisexual, Transgender, and Queer and Intersex (LGBTQ+) people who are not American citizens living outside of the United States.
 It would be the State Department of the US responsibility to strategize on how to end discrimination and violence against LGBTQ+ people worldwide.
 Ed Markey is sponsoring the bill in the United States Senate.

+On 24 January 2026, Garcia called for abolishing ICE after the killing of Alex Pretti, and said that he would support Kristi Noem's impeachment.